Nicky Lopez Player Props: Royals vs. Twins

 Nicky Lopez At The Plate

-- Nicky Lopez is batting .192 with three doubles, a triple and eight walks.
+- Lopez is batting .200 with three doubles, a triple and eight walks.

-- In eight of 23 games this season (34.8%), Nicky Lopez has reached base via hit, and that includes multiple hits twice.
+- This year, Lopez has posted at least one hit in nine of 24 games (37.5%), and had multiple hits twice.

+- He has not hit a home run in his 24 games this season.

-- Nicky Lopez has driven in a run in five games this year (21.7%), including one multiple-RBI game.
+- Lopez has driven in a run in six games this year (25.0%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.